rstudio/rstudio/eclipse/README.txt

   In the 'VM arguments' text area, add the following:

-  -Dgwt.devjar="<path to trunk>/build/staging/gwt-<platform>-0.0.0/gwt-dev-<platform>.jar"
+  -Dgwt.devjar=${gwt_devjar}

-  This is a very obscure way of telling GWT where to find the C++ libraries located in that directory.
-The name of the .jar file is not important, but the path is.
-If you do not have this set, you'll see the following exception at startup:
+  This is a very obscure way of telling GWT where to find the C++ libraries located in that directory, and the gwt_devjar variable should be set as described above.
+If you do not have this set, or if you have not build GWT at least once using ant, you will see an exception like this at startup:

    Exception in thread "main" java.lang.ExceptionInInitializerError Caused by: java.lang.RuntimeException: Installation problem detected,